Azelaic Acid vs. Retinoids: What's the Difference? | Apostrophe

 In addition to promoting collagen production and reversing sun damage that can cause premature aging, retinoids can also be used to treat a variety of other skin concerns.
 Because retinoids promote cell turnover, they may be prescribed in the course of acne treatment or to treat other inflammatory conditions, such as psoriasis.
 This is where azelaic acid and retinoids overlap.

 Depending on their strength, products containing retinoids may lead to skin irritation.
 Luckily, skin irritation mainly occurs when you first start out with retinoids.
 With a bit of time, your skin should become accustomed to the treatment.
-While initial irritation is often a normal part of the process of treating your skin concerns, it’s important to discuss any worsening side effects with your dermatologist when using a prescription-strength retinoid.
+While initial irritation is often a normal part of the process of treating your skin concerns, it’s important to discuss any worsening side effects with your dermatology provider when using a prescription-strength retinoid.

 From OTC options to prescription-strength options, there are a number of different types of retinoids.
 While all of the ingredients in this family will eventually convert into retinoic acid and pass through the skin cell barrier, some retinoids prove more effective than others.